movitto/rjr/README.md

 ### Advanced ###

-RJR uses {http://rubyeventmachine.com/ eventmachine} to process server requests.
-Upon being received requests are handed off to a thread pool to free up the reactor.
+Upon receiving requests from eventmachine, rjr hands them off to a thread pool to free up the reactor.
 It is up to the developer to ensure resources accessed in the method handlers are protected from concurrent access.